tom-deman/linux-server/README.md

 ## Server build

 Install the Ubuntu Server with the latest stable iso version.
-Once in the server same as the clien, update/upgrade apt and access root user.
+Once in the server same as the client: update/upgrade apt and access root user.

 <br>
 <br>

 # DNS

-I the started with the DNS server using BIND9.
+Then I started with the DNS server using BIND9.

 ```bash
    sudo apt install bind9